srs4929/RESQURE-OOP-PROJECT-2-1-/README.md

 ## Download Instructions

-To get started with the **Disaster Management System**, follow these instructions:

-1. **Download the Zip File**:
+1. **Download the ZIP File**:
+   Download the project ZIP file from the repository .

 2. **Extract the Files**:
+   Extract the contents of the ZIP file to your preferred directory.

 3. **Database Setup**:
-   - Import the provided **SQL schema**  or execute the SQL script from the Database Schema folder into your MySQL database to set it up.
+   - Import the provided **SQL schema** or execute the SQL script from the **Database Schema** folder into your MySQL database to set it
+   - Then, execute the provided SQL script to create the required tables and structure for your application.

+4. **Modify Database Credentials**:
+   - Open the `Database.java` file located in your project folder.

+   - Update your jdbcpassword and jdbcusername with your **MySQL username** and **password**.

+   - Save the file.

+5. **Run the Application**:
+   - After setting up the database and modifying the credentials, run the application.